lando/vitepress-theme-default-plus/docs/config.md

 * Details:

-If `disallowAll` is set to true, it will ignore all other options and exclude everything on the site from indexing.  `allowAll` is set to true by default and this ignored the `policies` option.
+If `disallowAll` is set to `true`, it will ignore all other options and exclude everything on the site from indexing. `allowAll` is set to `true` by default and this ignores the `policies` option.

 To use the `policies` option, make sure both `disallowAll` and `allowAll` are set to `false`.

+You can specify `host` and `sitemap` directly.
+If you omit them the theme will attempt to set them if it can and it makes sense.

 ## Search